 - Trzeźwy jak świnia – sober as a pig

-- Pijany jak w ruskim czołgu – drunk as in a Russian tank
+- Pijany jak w ruskim czołgu – drunk like in a Russian tank

-- Najebany jak szpak – fucked like a siskin (yes, please excuse the expression, and no, I don’t know why exotic birds have to be used again and again for language pictures)
+- Najebany jak szpak – fucked like a star (yes, please excuse the profanity again, and no, I don’t know why exotic birds always have to be used for such linguistic images)

-- Zachlany w trupa – covered up like a corpse
+- Zachlany w trupa – buried like a corpse

-- Najebany jak Messerschmidt – fucked up like a Messerschmidt airplane (sorry again …)
+- Najebany jak Messerschmidt – fucked like a Messerschmidt airplane (sorry again …)

 The end of the world – the Polish language knows it